Keronmat/React-JS-drumMachine/README.md

 - Adding classes and css styles dynamically.
 - Maintaining clean code by seprating UI components from logical components.
 - Modifying JSON objects by making a copy of the state then use setState to update.
+- How to use redux to manage react state.
+- How to incorporate redux-thunk, redux-logger and middlerware in to react and redux.
+- using cross-fetch to fetch data from json-server

 ## Contributing